 When Ethereum and smart contracts came along we realised we could apply our deep insurance industry knowledge to our passion for decentralised technology.
+We realised we could build a mutual on a platform where individuals only need to trust the system, not everyone in it.

 By becoming a member, each participant in the mutual becomes a part-owner of the mutual, with membership rights represented by NXM tokens.
 This structure has no shares or equity by definition, it is a company run solely by members for the members.